Sorry, I’m not inviting you to a “bring your own beverage” party. I’m warning you away from a get-rich scheme called “Be Your Own Banker.”

 Problems with Becoming Your Own Banker

-The half-truths and misstatements from these sellers are enough to elevate the blood pressure of any fee-only financial planner.
-They use terms like “depositing cash into a life insurance policy” and “having control of your own banking system.”
+The half-truths and misstatements from these sellers are enough to elevate the blood pressure of any fee-only personal finance planner or family bank.
+They use terms like “depositing cash into a cash value life insurance policy”, “infinite banking concept” and “having control of your own banking system.”

 Amid all this unbelievable double-talk, they forget to mention one little detail.
 All that money that you “invest” in your whole life insurance policy is paid in the form of premiums.
 You aren’t paying it to yourself.
 You’re paying it to large life insurance companies—which, by the way, are an integral part of the financial system they blast.